[View Printable Version]

 Working knowledge of the principles and practices of supervision.

-Ability to assess office supply needs and the extent of machinery deterioration in the requisitioning of equipment, machinery and printing supplies.
+Ability to assess office supply needs and the extent of machinery deterioration in the requisitioning of equipment, machinery and consumable production supplies.

 Ability to direct and supervise the daily activities of all subordinate personnel.